mattseabrook/snes9x-fastlink/README.md

 ```

 - These warnings were solved by overwriting the `src` and `include` folders in this repository with the `src` and `include` folders from the latest version of `fmt`

+### Const Correctness

+Several instances across the project of errors `C2440` and `C2664`, including variable declarations and function arguments, were updated to conform to the C++ 20 requirement `/Zc:strictStrings)`.
+Compilation errors arose when non-const pointers were initialized with string literals.
+This was primarily observed in `wsnes9x.cpp` and other files where `TCHAR*` variables were assigned string literals directly.
+This practice is deemed unsafe in C++ 20 as it allows modification of string literals, which are stored in read-only memory sections of an application.